The Heresy

 'In due time, you shall all have your answers,' interrupted the main servant in charge, who had overheard their conversation at length.

-She had given them all silver rings, with precious rubies to wear on their right index finger.
-They were told specifically to not take them off at any time.
-When asked why, the servant Mrs Baldrige an elderly woman had replied by saying that there would be dire consequences.
-She did not elaborate with her portentous words.
-It was merely a stern admonition to heed its message.
 The selected rings were the precursor to the horrendous sequence of events that would ensue afterwards.
 The first of the unpredictable deaths would occur on that indelible night of horror.
 It was a death that would discompose the miens of the guests, who would witness the macabre scene in person.
 It was also the night, when the guests would be confronted with the evil that was inside the Abernathy Castle.

-Whilst they were sleeping in their chambers, the hounds of the castle were barking once more.
-It was loud enough to upset one of the guests to react.
-Mr Mathews had risen from his bed and promptly dressed himself.
-He would head towards the location of the hounds, with a disgruntled expression on his countenance.
 His intention was to silence the hounds.
 When he could not find any of the domestic servants around, he would take matters into his hands.
 It was late at night—close to midnight, when this occurrence would take place.
 After he was unable to alert the servants, he then contemplated hushing the beasts with his words, but when he had stepped outside and began to scream at the hounds, they would immediately attack him without mercy.
 Somehow the ferocious hounds were released.
 They would knock Mr Mathews to the ground and kill him.

-A loud scream was heard coming from the vicinity.
-It was the harrowing scream of death.
-The scream had reached the ears of the other guests, who would exit their rooms to check on what was betiding.
-Mrs Baldrige would notify them of the unfortunate death of Mr Mathews.
 The guests that had remained were stupefied with the horrific nature of Mr Mathew's tragic death.
 No one amongst them had anticipated his sudden demise.
-Naturally, the guests had expected for the hounds to be shot for their savage act.
+They had expected for the hounds to be shot for their savage act.
 However, Mrs Baldrige would not agree with them.
 She would blame Mr Mathews for seeking the hounds, when he fully was aware that they were not to be confronted.
 This accusation would not go unnoticed by the others.
 It would leave some of them indignant, and others befuddled.

 'How can you justify such a ridiculous remark Mrs Baldrige?'
 Dr Patterson asked.

-'It was not my intention to blame Mr Mathews.
+'It was not my intention to blame, Mr Mathews.
 I was simply explaining to you all that the hounds are not to be screamed at'.

-'How indifferent you are Mrs Baldrige.
+'How indifferent you are, Mrs Baldrige.
 That poor fellow Mr Mathews did not deserve to be attacked or murdered,' Miss Ashborough declared.

 'Of course, he did not Miss Ashborough.
 You have misunderstood my words'.